example42/example42.github.io/_drafts/2018-01-15-first_run_mode_with_psick.md

 Psick has a different subclass for each phase:

-  - **pre**, in this phase are included prerequisites classes, applied before all the other ones.
+  - **pre**, in this phase prerequisites classes are included, applied before all the other ones.
   - **base**, base classes, common to all the nodes (but exceptions can be applied), applied in normal catalog runs after the pre classes and before the profiles.
   - **profiles**, exactly as in the roles and profiles pattern.
 The profile classes that differentiate nodes by their role or function.
 Profiles are applied after the base classes are managed.

-In order to be able to access such features you just have to add the psick class to your catalog, this can be done, at top scope for each node, in the same main manifest (```manifests/site.pp```):
+In order to be able to access such features you just have to add the psick class to your catalog, this can be done, at top scope for each node, in the main manifest (```manifests/site.pp```):

     include psick